CraftAcademyLabs/ca_course/ionic/display_data.md

-# Display data - step 7
+# Display charts - step 7

 We will use [Angular Chart](http://jtblin.github.io/angular-chart.js/) to display users historical data.